RichardsonColin/exchange-pairs-API/README.md

-## Listomatic API
+## Listomatic Jobs

-This project is meant to expose curated cryptocurrency exchange data sourced from Coin Gecko.
-The Listomatic web app consumes this API data for the purpose of easily importing into Tradingview.
+This project is meant to aggregate curated cryptocurrency exchange data sourced from Coin Gecko.
+The Listomatic web app consumes this data for the purpose of easily importing into Tradingview.

 ## Create a Postgres DB